Are Buffett and Berkshire About to Bail on Kraft Heinz Stock?

 Berkshire has accumulated dividends on its shares along the way.
 But from a share-appreciation perspective, the deal has been a dud.

-Given this underperformance – and with Warren Buffet set to celebrate his 95th birthday in August – it seems natural for Berkshire to consider closing the books on the past and looking to the future.
+Given this underperformance — and with Warren Buffett set to step down as CEO of the holding company at the end of the year — it seems natural for Berkshire to consider closing the books on the past and looking to the future.

 Besides, Berkshire's investment thesis has prioritized income-generating stocks that offer strong cash flow, and KHC clearly doesn’t fit that mold.
 Not only did Kraft Heinz execute a 2019 dividend cut, it remains bloated with $20 billion in remaining debt that causes a persistent drag on finances.

-On top of that, the most glaring proof that an exit may be forthcoming is that Berkshire representatives have already quit the Kraft Heinz board.
+On top of that, the most glaring proof that an exit might be forthcoming is that Berkshire representatives have quit the Kraft Heinz board.

-With a massive stake that's more than a quarter of all shares, however, any exit will not be easy.
-That’s where some financial engineering – including a breakup of Kraft and Heinz – could come in.
+With a massive stake that's more than a quarter of all shares, however, any exit won't be easy.
+That’s where some financial engineering — including a breakup of Kraft and Heinz — could come in.

 Berkshire’s departing board members have publicly admitted pushing for merger-and-acquisition explorations recently, and such a deal could provide built-in purchasing power through restructuring and assistance from institutional buyers.